fcru/TFM_kube/README.md

 # Execute pyspark-code jobs

-In the dockerfile you only need to comment and uncomment the ENTRYPOINT.
+In the pyspark-code/Dockerfile you only need to comment and uncomment the ENTRYPOINT.

 It is not necessary to comment the COPY code, they can all be uncommented.